Experienced Car Accident Attorney

 It is very important to get medical assistance immediately if you are injured in a car accident, no matter how minor you may perceive them to be.
 If you wait a few days or weeks to get treatment because the injury isn’t getting better, that makes it more difficult to prove that the injury was a direct result of the accident.
 If a lawsuit becomes necessary, the defense could say something to the effect of, “If the injury was so bad, why did you wait so long to get it checked?”
 Certainly not an impossible question to answer and provide evidence for, but getting immediate medical help if you’re injured in any way would provide proof that you sought treatment for your injuries.

 Single Car Accidents

 Single car accidents are just that, they only involve one vehicle.
 These types of accidents include vehicle rollovers, running off the road, and hitting a stationary object.
-Young, inexperienced drivers are much more likely to be involved in a single-vehicle accident.
+Young, inexperienced drivers are much more likely to be involved in a single vehicle accident.
 However, just because they only involve one motorist, doesn’t mean that the motorist is always at fault.
 Poor road design or maintenance and unsafe or poorly designed vehicles, parts or tires can all cause single car accidents.

 Lane Departure Accidents

-One of the most common types of serious auto accidents is lane departures.
+One of the most common types of serious auto accidents are lane departures.
 They occur when one driver suddenly swerves or moves out of their lane and strikes another vehicle.
 These accidents can occur as a result of an unsafe lane change, a driver falling asleep at the wheel, drunk driving, and even a tire blowout.
 Lane departure accidents frequently occur on highways and, due to the speed of highway traffic, can have devastating results.

 Side-Impact Collisions or T-Bone Accidents